Shopify/hydrogen-v1/docs/contributing.md

 ### Option 1: `localdev` package

-This option creates a new Hydrogen app similar to `dev` directly in the monorepo under `packages/localdev`.
+This option creates a new Hydrogen app similar to `examples/template-hydrogen-default` directly in the monorepo under `packages/localdev`.
 This directory is ignored in git, so your changes will not be tracked.

 ```terminal
 create-hydrogen packages/localdev